Towards an Evaluation Methodology for AI in Second Language Education: Lessons Learned from Developing L2-Bench

 We use open or cloud-hosted API endpoint models for all generation and scoring pipelines in order to minimise leakage to model providers and therefore mitigate benchmark saturation and contamination.
 A model receives the task-specific system prompt and the task itself (with any "resources") as input and generates an open-response.

 Scoring open-responses against rubrics at scale requires automated approaches; we therefore employ LLM-as-a-Judge (auto-scorer) as our scoring mechanism for assessing open-ended generations against our task rubrics.
 Having deconstructed our rubrics into binary decisions, we can present simpler judgments to the auto-scorer by providing it with a single criterion at a time \cite{yan2025productevals}, whilst also mitigating (but not solving) documented limitations in LLM-as-a-Judge literature, such as verbosity bias (preferring longer responses) and judge bias (favouring responses from the same model family) \cite{ukaisi2025llm}.
 We will employ techniques to test for known failure modes that our research design implicates most clearly, such as pairwise testing \cite{liu2024aligning} and playing favorites \cite{spiliopoulou2025playfavoritesstatisticalmethod}.

-We develop our auto-scorer in two phases: (1) initially, we use Claude Sonnet-4.5 with thinking as the auto-scorer foundation model for our scoring pipeline (outputting reasoning traces to enable subsequent meta-analysis), then (2) we will later collect scores from human experts in our future practitioner data validation (Section 5) and use this data to optimise the auto-scorer by varying models and prompts.
+We develop our auto-scorer in two phases: (1) initially, we use Claude Sonnet-4.5 with thinking as the auto-scorer foundation model for our scoring pipeline (outputting reasoning traces to enable subsequent meta-analysis), then (2) we will later collect scores from human experts in our future practitioner data validation and use this data to optimise the auto-scorer by varying models and prompts.